Home | Blog Index | Blog Archives | Christianity & Faith Essays

 - Electrical system mods - I bought an extension cord for the cigarette lighter plug so that I could place the main inverter back behind the passenger seat.
 However, the cord's small wire gauge is proving insufficient to maintain enough current to the inverter, causing voltage drops and power cut-outs.
 I will most likely make a new cord for the inverter with heavier-gauge wire that is long enough to reach up front.

-After a decent upper trough providing a couple of expedition days later this week, the GFS doesn't indicate a strong signal for any obvious severe weather outbreaks in the long term.
-A northeastern US/southeastern Canadian trough is shown beyond the 10-day period on the GFS for the 23rd timeframe, which may provide an expedition day or two in the Plains as it develops and moves northeast.
+After a decent upper trough providing a couple of storm photography days later this week, the GFS doesn't indicate a strong signal for any obvious severe weather outbreaks in the long term.
+A northeastern US/southeastern Canadian trough is shown beyond the 10-day period on the GFS for the 23rd timeframe, which may provide an storm photography day or two in the Plains as it develops and moves northeast.

 GFS 500mb pattern for April 23